 Anyone who uses opioids is at risk for an opioid use disorder.
-Opioid use disorder is a chronic disease that can be treated.
+Opioid use disorder is a disease that can be treated.
 Recovery is possible.

 If the answer to some or all these questions is yes, you might have an opioid use disorder.

 - Did you ever try to stop or cut down on your opioid usage, but couldn't?

 - Have you ever used an opioid without knowing what it was or what it would do to you?

 - Have you ever made mistakes at work or school because you were using an opioid?

 - Does the thought of running out of opioids scare you?

 - Have you ever stolen opioids, or stolen to pay for opioids?

 - Have you ever been arrested or hospitalized because of your opioid use?